| Family MattersThis interview, done for Third Way on the

 before he uses it.
 Or she, actually she is better at

+it.
 You often observed chimpanzees solving problems like that,

 but did you see them communicating the solutions to other